iamankanghosh/Complete-Login-System/README.md

 Add the following environment variables and replace the values with your own:

-PORT=3000
+- PORT = 3000
-DBurl = MongoDB Url for connect DataBase your_secret_key = your_secret_key_for_verify_cookie_or_token
+- DBurl = MongoDB Url for connect DataBase
+- your_secret_key = your_secret_key_for_verify_cookie_or_token

-GOOGLE_CLIENT_ID = Google api Client ID
+- GOOGLE_CLIENT_ID = Google api Client ID
-GOOGLE_CLIENT_SECRET = Google api Client Secret we need this for authenticate with google function
+- GOOGLE_CLIENT_SECRET = Google api Client Secret we need this for authenticate with google function

-GMAIL_USER = From which gmail you wan to send mail GMAIL_PASSWORD = this email "APP Password" for creating APP Password you go to manage your account -> security -> Search "APP password" -> create new -> then you get a 16 digit password
+- GMAIL_USER = From which gmail you wan to send mail -GMAIL_PASSWORD = this email "APP Password" for creating APP Password you go to manage your account -> security -                    > Search "APP password" -> create new -> then you get a 16 digit password

 # Start the application: